-473. The International Union for Conservation of Nature (IUCN), Bangladesh has divided the whole country into 25 Bio-ecological Zones in context of biological diversity (Nishat et al. 2002).
+498. The International Union for Conservation of Nature (IUCN), Bangladesh has divided the whole country into 25 Bio-ecological Zones in context of biological diversity (Nishat et al. 2002).
 The study area falls under two Bio-ecological Zones: a) Brahmaputra-Jamuna Floodplain and b) Madhupur Sal Tract (Figure 6.33).
 The project component site mainly comprises terrestrial ecosystem having moderate biodiversity.
-The Department of Environment (DoE)'s report revealed that the Sitalakhya river near the proposed fertilizer industry was declared as Ecologically Critical Area (ECA) during 2009 (DoE 2015) to improve water quality of the river.
-This river is also a habitat for vulnerable Gangetic River Dolphin (Platanista gangetica).
+The Department of Environment (DoE)'s report revealed that the Shitalakhya river, which passess beside the proposed fertilizer factory was declared as Ecologically Critical Area (ECA) in 2009 to improve water quality of the river (DoE 2015).
+This river functions as a migratory corridor of the Gangetic River Dolphin (Platanista gangetica) particularly during wet season.
+This dolphin is assessed as 'Vulnerable' by IUCN.
 The IUCN red list conservation status of the terrestrial and aquatic flora and fauna are given in Appendix 6-1.